dali-lab/build/milestones/week02/index.md

 ## Research and Code Experiment

-Take time in Week 2 to research products and users, and create personas.
+Interview users to understand their problem, and create personas.
 Conduct code experiment 0.

 ### PM:
 * [ ] Follow up with partner on any pending questions and needs